DrItanium/hitagimon/README.md

 The monitor is not actually a monitor but closer to a framework that the application sits on top of.

-Currently, the program that I am bringing up is DOOM.
-I have no illusions that the cpu will be fast enough to run DOOM but it is a very good test of my AVR based chipset.
+Previously, the program that I was bringing up was DOOM.
+I ran into issues so I migrated to the i960 running CLIPS (C Language Integrated Processing System) which is a piece of software I have a considerable amount of experience with.
-It is written in a combination of C and C++98 (gcc 3.4.6 is the last supported version...).
-So I don't get C++11 and later but I still get quite a lot of nice features afforded by C++.

 The design of this program is broken up into several components: